 Along this segment of Highway 89 you also have an option for a flat, 3.5-mile, round-trip stroll to gorgeous Fallen Leaf Lake, or an easy-going, mile-in, mile-out jaunt to Cascade Creek Falls, accessed from a trailhead at Inspiration Point near Emerald Bay.

 Continuing north on Highway 89, you’ll pass the Inspiration Point vista turnoff above Emerald Bay (definitely stop for a photo).
 Three state parks—Emerald Bay, D.L.
 Bliss and Sugar Pine Point—farther north are not, sorry to say, very dog-friendly.

 If you’re not a skier and have never been to Palisades Tahoe, one of the top mountain resorts in the country, turn in and take a gander.
 A paved hike-and-bike path leads from the highway to the resort about two miles from the road, skirting a golf course and ending at the Village at Palisades Tahoe, a dog-friendly enclave where dogs are welcomed at restaurants with outdoor tables.

 Dogs are also welcome on the iconic cable car rising from the village to the mountain-top High Camp recreation complex, where a pool, giant hot tub, umbrella bar, restaurant and incredible views will highlight your day.
-Hiking could be limited this summer due to the heavy snow pack, but you’re sure to enjoy the unusual sight of skiers and snowboarders enjoying a late season predicted to extend through the Fourth of July holiday or beyond.

 Are you tired yet?
 Continue on to Truckee, a hip and happening North Shore town with many options for overnight accommodations and outdoor summer dining with your tail-wagger.